Pocket money for the long-term

 Whatever your goals are, they usually begin with a savings account.
 They’re easy to open and simple to use.

-However, in today’s low-rate landscape, a savings account may not be the only option.
+However, a savings account may not be the only option.

 A long-term investment may be a suitable way to make your savings work harder for you and your children.
 A managed fund could be the answer.